Skip to main content

 Click Condition / Variables.
 Image from Gyazo

-1. Click on [Add Item] and select API Variable from the dropdown under Restricted Items.
+1. Click on [Add Field] and select API Variable from the dropdown under Restricted Items.

 2. Click on the [Add API] button displayed in the Detailed Conditions.
 Image from Gyazo